microsoft/3DTelecommunications/README.md

 Viewer subscribes to a given Render stream and presents the textured 3D model to the user.
 It provides views of the 3D model and the 2D cameras.
 It also includes drawing tools and capture tools for manipulating the model.
 It is a C# Unity project, and is known to work with Unity 2019.4.14f1.
 It uses Boost ASI for transmitting data.
 ### Control Panel
 The control panel software orchestrates all of the components of the 3D Telemedicine system.
-It provides one interface to start a calibration session, start a broadcast (live) session, modify configuration values, transmit configuration to the various components, monitor status and version of all componenets in the system, and check for updated components from an Internet-accessible source.
+It provides one interface to start a calibration session, start a broadcast (live) session, modify configuration values, transmit configuration to the various components, monitor status and version of all components in the system, and check for updated components from an Internet-accessible source.
 It is a C# Unity project, and is known to work with Unity 2019.4.14f1.
 It utilizes the zeroMQ networking library for all communication.
 ### Calibration Software
 The calibration software will take a number of synchronized input mkv videos from cameras in the system (Azure Kinect) and output a calibration file that provides world coordinates of all cameras in the system.
 It is dependent on the PAI calibration system available at this NuGet repository: